MBII-Galactic-Conquest/mb2-automessage/README.md

 # Auto Message Plugin for MBII Server

 This plugin automatically sends messages to your Movie Battles II server at specified intervals.
-It's designed to be easy to set up and use, with configuration separated from the main script for easy customization.

 ## Features